thelovelightliveventure/wordplays/README.md

 # Welcome to ```wordplays```!
 Hello, world!
 This is a repository filled with my projects related to wordplay.
-If you're interested in how to use Python to find special words (such as dollar words), you're in the right place!
+If you're interested in using Python to find special words (such as dollar words), you're in the right place!

 # Projects